laurentganne/yorc-dynamic-orchestration-plugin/README.md

 # Yorc Dynamic Orchestration plugin

-The Yorc Dynmaic Orchestration plugin implements a Yorc ([Ystia orchestrator](https://github.com/ystia/yorc/)) plugin as described in [Yorc documentation](https://yorc.readthedocs.io/en/latest/plugins.html), allowing the orchestrator to dynamically change the location of infrastructure resources to create in a workflow.
+The Yorc Dynamic Orchestration plugin implements a Yorc ([Ystia orchestrator](https://github.com/ystia/yorc/)) plugin as described in [Yorc documentation](https://yorc.readthedocs.io/en/latest/plugins.html), allowing the orchestrator to dynamically change the location of infrastructure resources to create in a workflow.

 ## TOSCA components